The Protectors (Danish TV series)

 The Protectors (Livvagterne) is a Danish crime TV series from 2009 that follows the police bodyguard squad P.E.T.
 (Politiets Efterretningstjeneste), which is in charge of protecting VIPs, including Danish royalty and politicians.

-Overview
+Synopsis

-The series follows three recruits, Jasmina El-Murad (Cecilie Stenspil), Jonas Goldschmidt (André Babikian), and Rasmus Poulsen (Søren Vejby), who go swiftly from training camp to full-fledged police bodyguards.
+The series follows three recruits, Jasmina El-Murad, Jonas Goldschmidt, and Rasmus Poulsen, who go swiftly from training camp to fully-fledged police bodyguards.
 Jasmina is the only woman, and an Egyptian Muslim, on the team.